 Electric Vehicle Charging Infrastructure - Phase 1

-The Department initially posted a competitive grant funding opportunity for Level 3 (DC Fast) electric vehicle charging infrastructure (EVCI) on Feb.
-10, 2020, for a period of 60 days.
-The Department extended the application period for an additional 30 days and accepted applications submitted before May 7, 2020, at 5 p.m.
-E.T.
-Links to EVCI Phase 1 Request for Applications (RFA), and the responses to the RFA question period are linked below.
+The Department posted a competitive grant funding opportunity for Level 3 (DC Fast) electric vehicle charging infrastructure (EVCI) on Feb.
+10, 2020.
+The Department extended the application period and accepted applications submitted on or before May 7, 2020.
+The EVCI Phase 1 Request for Applications (RFA) and the Department’s responses to questions are linked below.

-The Department has evaluated all applications and is awarding grants for all twenty-seven segments identified in the EVCI Phase 1 RFA.
-A list of the awarded applicants for each of the twenty-seven segments and a map of the project locations are linked below.
+The Department awarded grants for all 27 segments identified in the EVCI Phase 1 RFA.
+A list of the awarded applicants for each of the 27 segments and a map of the project locations are linked below.

 The closed RFA and Agency Decisions/Notice of Award is also available through the Vendor Bid System (VBS).
 For the VBS posting search, the closed RFA is EVCI-RFA-01 and the Agency Decisions post is EVCI-RFA-01-AD.

-DERA State Grant - Marine Vessel Engine and Drayage Truck Replacements
+DERA State Grant - Marine Vessel/Engine and Electric Switcher Locomotive Replacement

-For more information about the DERA program, including specific eligibility, cost-share requirements, and past projects, please visit the Department's DERA State Grant Program webpage or contact the Division of Air Resource Management directly at VWMitigation@FloridaDEP.gov.
+For more information about the DERA program, including grant applications, specific project eligibility, cost-share requirements, and past projects, please visit the Department's DERA State Grant Program or contact the Division of Air Resource Management directly at VWMitigation@FloridaDEP.gov.

 News and Information

-DEP has established an email list for parties interested in following developments related to the Volkswagen Settlement, DERA, and as the Department develops and administers project-specific funding under DEMP.
-Please visit DEP's subscription page to sign up for email updates.
+DEP has established an email list for parties interested in following developments related to the Volkswagen Settlement, DERA, project-specific funding under DEMP.
+Please visit the Department's subscription page to sign up for email updates.